Destrier: Value

 A good destrier was very costly: at the times of the Crusades, a fine destrier was valued at seven or eight times the cost of an ordinary horse.
 In England, the specific sum of eighty pounds (in this context a pound was 240 silver pennies, which amounted to one pound of silver by weight) was noted at the end of the thirteenth century.
 During the important military campaigns of King Edward III in the middle of the fourteenth century, the increased demand for warhorses brought about considerable price inflation: in 1339 William de Bohun, 1st Earl of Northampton lost a destrier valued at one hundred pounds while on campaign in Flanders.
-Army muster rolls included detailed inventories of the warriors' horses: less than 5% of the warhorses were classified as destriers, owned only by a small elite of the wealthiest knights.
+Army muster rolls included detailed inventories of the warriors' horses: fewer than 5% of the warhorses were classified as destriers, owned only by a small elite of the wealthiest knights.
 However, because of destriers' relative scarcity and consequent infrequent sale and purchase, reliable price information for the period has not often survived.